tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 to colour the histograms by species as well.

 The colour of a histogram is an aesthetic characteristic.
-Let us add the fill colour as an aesthetic to the histogram geometric object.
+Let us add the fill colour as an aesthetic to the histogram geometric object (:numref:`ggplot-faceted-and-coloured-histogram`).

 .. code-block:: R